Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

-MECC students need to master pre-reading skills, including identifying parts of a story and retelling a sequence of events.
+MECC students need to master pre-reading skills including concepts of print, and letter recognition.
+Staff will monitor and respond to identified skill gaps for literacy readiness through daily core instruction of key prereading skills.
 Early attendance habits are critical to establish for our youngest learners.
-MECC students need to attend school 95 percent of the time.
+MECC students need to attend school 95% of the time.

 Priorities

-Staff will monitor and respond to identified skill gaps for literacy readiness through bi-weekly assessments for key pre-reading skills.
+Staff will monitor and respond to identified skill gaps for literacy readiness through daily core instruction of key pre-reading skills along with formative, grade card, and FastBridge assessments.
 Staff will regularly monitor and provide resources to increase student attendance.

 Presentation